g-kanoufi/g-kanoufi/README.md

 ### 👋 Hi, I am Guillaume

-Web developer specialized in Front-end and WordPress development.\
+Web developer specialized in React and Headless WordPress development.\
 Working on the web since 2008.

 ### 📫 Contact